Learn Everything You Need To Know About Medical Power Of Attorney

 Resuscitation or euthanasia.

 Your Medical Attorney can only refuse you treatment if they believe the treatment would cause you distress, or they reasonably believe the treatment to be unnecessary.
-They cannot refuse you emergency treatments or palliative care, and cannot consent to you participating in medical research, donating an organ for transplant or receiving an abortion without your consent.
+Despite being your medical treatment decision maker, they cannot however refuse you emergency treatments or palliative care.
+Similarly, they do not have legal authority to consent to you participating in medical research, donating an organ for transplant or receiving an abortion without your consent.

 For Victoria, a person appointed by an Appointment of Medical Treatment Decision Maker document can only make decisions relating to your healthcare and medical treatment.
 If you wish for your Attorney to be able to make decisions relating to your personal affairs and lifestyle (the first four dot points above), then you should prepare a Personal Power of Attorney as well.